-The main idea for small teams is to achieve self-organization and quick communication, where team members actually place a physical environment (workplace).
+The main idea for small teams is to achieve self-organization and quick communication in the workplace.

-However, these desired effects cannot be guaranteed with certainty.
+However, these desired effects cannot be guaranteed.
 The Scrum Master role, as well as the entire Scrum team, must strive for speed and efficiency.

 The main features of the Scrum Development team are self-organization and cross-functionality.

-Scrum does not by itself provide clear instructions about self-organization, but it can be expressed in individual decisions as well as group team ones.
-Time optimization, work self-monitoring, and many other topics can all be taken into account.
+Scrum does not by itself provide clear instructions about self-organization, but it can be expressed in individual decisions as well as group ones.
+Time optimization, self-monitoring, workflows, and many other topics can all be taken into account.